jeffreyoliquino/Amaysim/README.md

 5. Download and extract chromedriver.
-	A. Download and Extract the file.
-Copy the location where you extract the file.
-Example: C:\Users\you\Documents\DVC Files\03.
-Other Files\01.
-Ruby\chromedriver_win32.
+	A. Included is the chromedriver located in Browser_Driver folder.
+Copy the file in your local.
 	B. Make sure to indicate the path of the chromedriver_win32 in Environment System variable.
 Do the following:
 		- The go to Start – Right-click on Computer then select Properties.
 Click on Advance system settings:
 		- Click Advance Tab